Things to Do:

 Local Hiking: Greenwood Furnace State Park is also a trail head for two much longer backpacking trails that pass through the Appalachian Mountains of Pennsylvania.
 The Pennsylvania Mid State Trail is a 522.6-kilometer (324.7 mi) trail that runs from the Maryland state line to the New York state line near Lawrenceville, Pennsylvania and connects to the park via the Greenwood Spur.
 The Standing Stone Trail is a 72-mile (116 km) backpacking trail that connects the park to the Tuscarora Trail, which in turn connects with the Appalachian Trail.

-Whipple Lake is open to fishing, ice fishing, boating, and swimming.
+Whipple Lake is open to fishing, boating, and swimming.
 The lake is stocked by the Pennsylvania Fish & Boat Commission with trout.
-Gas powered boats are prohibited on Whipple Lake.
+Gas-powered boats are prohibited on Whipple Lake.
 Electric powered boats and non powered boats must have current registration with any state.
 The sand beach open Memorial Day weekend and closes Labor Day weekend.
 The lake provides a habitat for a wide variety of waterfowl as well as Great Blue Heron & Osprey.

 Bald Eagle State Forest